Oneo64/Auldworlde/Characters/Ljorn.md

 When he travels or prepares for combat, Ljörn puts on a nasal helmet and his byrnie, and he equips himself with his spear and round shield.
 He will also carry a tiny grimoire (about fifteen pages) and a piece of coal in the pouch.

 ## Personality
 Ljörn is reserved and slightly introverted.
 He doesn't speak much and prefers quiet and solitary areas, but he doesn't mind public spaces (or even crowded places).
 When he talks to strangers, he might make things awkward, but otherwise, he tries to be polite, especially to his elders or higher-ups.
+He is stubborn, he usually won't change his mind after making a decision.
 He also has a good survival instinct, which was shown during Ingwaz's attack.

-Ljörn is stubborn.
-Sometimes, he won't change his mind after making a decision.
-He has slight paranoia, which is most prominent when he's inside deep forests or near corpses that look like they might wake up.[^2][^3]
+Ljörn has paranoia.
+He gets anxious when he's inside dark forests.
+If he sees corpses that look like they might wake up, he would freak out and leave the scene.
+He would avoid reading the story *Draugritt um minn Výss*, or any stories with undead in it.[^2] When looking at old weapons, especially rusted/deteriorated polearms, he would start breathing heavily.

 To strangers, unless he is interacting with them, Ljörn acts uncaring and unassertive since he usually doesn't involve himself in things that don't concern him.
 For example, if a thief stole something from someone he doesn't know, he'll ignore the commotion.

-Ljörn speaks Centrumic (English) weirdly.
-Not only does he have a strong Oddarish accent, but he speaks Centrumic using the grammar of his native tongue.
-When he gets frustrated, he quietly uses strong language under his breath, but he doesn't use extreme insults or belittling.
+When Ljörn gets frustrated, he quietly uses strong language under his breath, but he doesn't use extreme insults or belittling.

 Ljörn's favorite food is venison.
 He keeps a small bag of dried strips in his pouch for later.
 For some reason, his second favorite food is dried, hard bread with the crust.
 He says it's because it's chewy.